 The IRS urges borrowers to check the Form 1099-C carefully.
 Notify the lender immediately if any of the information shown is incorrect.
 Borrowers should pay particular attention to the amount of debt forgiven (Box 2) and the value listed for their home ( Box 7).

-Note: Legislation enacted in October 2008 extended this relief through 2012.
-Thus this relief now applies to debt forgiven in calendar years 2007 through 2012.
+Note: Subsequent legislation extended this relief through 2014.
+Thus this relief now applies to debt forgiven in calendar years 2007 through 2014.

 - Frequently asked questions on the Mortgage Forgiveness Debt Relief Act